Kate Middleton To Return To Royal Engagements After Maternity Leave

 “It is traditional for new royal mums to take a six-month break from official engagements.
 The wedding doesn’t count because it was a ‘family affair,’ but other than that, she will pick and choose her engagements.
 If she wanted, Kate could disappear into the background until October!”

 Since March, Middleton has been seen at only a handful of public events.
 One was a stunning appearance just a day after giving birth to little Prince Louis.
 On that day, she dropped Prince George off at school.
-She was also present for the big royal wedding of her brother-in-law Prince Harry to Meghan Markle in May and joined the rest of the royal family at the Trooping the Color festivities in June.
+She was also present for the big royal wedding of her brother-in-law, Prince Harry, to Meghan Markle in May, and joined the rest of the royal family at the Trooping the Colour festivities in June.
 Despite some suspicions that Kate doesn’t get along well with her new sister-in-law, she was also seen attending Wimbledon with Meghan in July and attending the Royal Air Force 100th anniversary ceremony in June, the day after Louis’ christening.

-Now there are reports of Middleton and Prince William attended a private farewell meeting for William’s private secretary, Miguel Head.
-The Court Circular, official record of royal engagements confirmed the meeting, writing, “The Duke and Duchess of Cambridge this afternoon received Mr. Miguel Head upon relinquishing his appointment as Private Secretary to His Royal Highness.”
+Now there are reports that Middleton and Prince William attended a private farewell meeting for William’s private secretary, Miguel Head.
+The Court Circular, the official record of royal engagements, confirmed the meeting.

+“The Duke and Duchess of Cambridge this afternoon received Mr. Miguel Head upon relinquishing his appointment as Private Secretary to His Royal Highness.”

 The Surprising Way Kate Middleton and Prince William Keep Their Kids Normal https://t.co/hWYv4GchmS pic.twitter.com/7WKy2wnHT1